X

-SGS MSi’s Scanning Electron Microscopy SEM dept is the heart of all failure analysis and corrosion failure analysis investigations.
-Our SEM department has over 30 years of experience identifying the following failure mechanisms:
+Our Scanning Electron Microscopy department is the heart of all failure and corrosion analysis investigations

 • Fatigue